jagheterfredrik/mbs-bs5/README.md

 ```

 ### UART2
 UART2 is being initialized, purpose unknown.
-My guess is communication with the second MCU or the charger.
+My guess is communication with the second MCU.

 ### CAN
 CAN is being initialized, purpose unknown.
-My guess is communication with the second MCU or the charger.
+My guess is communication with the charger.

 ### SPI
 SPI is setup to read/write from external flash memory.
 The onboard LAPIS ML5236 also communicates over SPI but unclear if this MCU, the secondary MCU or both is/are connected.